-Section 1.
-The Senate is composed of the voting members of the Regional Campuses Faculty chosen by each campus for membership in the Senate.
+Section I. The Senate is composed of the voting members of the Regional Campuses Faculty chosen by each campus for membership in the Senate.
 For the purpose of these bylaws, the term "voting members" is defined to include all members of the Senate except ex officio and Executive Committee members.
-The President, the Provost, the Vice Provost and Executive Dean for Regional Campuses and Continuing Education, and the Associate Vice Provosts, and the Deans of the University are ex officio members of the Senate without voting privileges.
+The President, the Provost, the Vice Provost and Executive Dean for Regional Campuses and Continuing Education, the Associate Vice Provost for Regional Campuses and Continuing Education, the Assistant Vice Provost for Continuing Education Credit Programs, and the Deans of the University are ex officio members of the Senate without voting privileges.